 Match has you pairing up correct words or a mix of words and images.

-Gravity is a game that has asteroids with words coming at the planet you need to protect by typing out the words before they hit.
+Gravity is a game that has asteroids with words coming at a planet you need to protect by typing out the words before they hit.

 Live is a game mode that allows for multiple students to work collaboratively.